Azure/azure-webpubsub/docs/references/protocol-cloudevents.md

     - [message for simple WebSocket clients](#message)
     - [Custom event for PubSub WebSocket clients](#custom_event)

-## Validation
+## Preflight check
 <a name="protection"></a>

-The Webhook validation follows the same behavior as [CloudEvents](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#4-abuse-protection).
+The Webhook Preflight check follows the same behavior as [CloudEvents](https://github.com/cloudevents/spec/blob/v1.0/http-webhook.md#4-abuse-protection).
 The request always contains `WebHook-Request-Origin: xxx.webpubsub.azure.com` in the header.

 If and only if the delivery target does allow delivery of the events, it MUST reply to the request by including `WebHook-Allowed-Origin` header, e.g.